kangfarih/kangfarih.github.io/content/posts/ar-mobile-apps/index.md

 ### Role
 There are Back End, Front End and UI Designer team who work for this project.
-As a part of **Front-End** team I have responsiblity to implementing, maintain all of Apps Feature, for Mobile Apps and Admin Web.
+As a part of **Front-End** team I have responsiblity to implement, maintain all of Apps Feature, for Mobile Apps and Admin Web.

 ### Footage
 Video footage